larry-athey/rpi-smart-still/Load-Cell-Hydrometer/README.md

-#Load Cell Hydrometer
+# Load Cell Hydrometer

-I am currently doing a physical re-design of this unit to make it easier to duplicate and operate.
+I am currently doing a physical re-design of this unit to make it easier to assemble and operate.
+The PDF file in the /Diagrams/ directory will be replaced.

-The code here works, but is still a work in progress since the flow monitor is still a bit buggy and is being replaced with a hall effect water flow sensor.
+The code here works, but is still a work in progress since the flow monitor is still a bit buggy and is being replaced with a hall effect water flow sensor. https://www.amazon.com/gp/product/B07RF57QF8/

+The rest of the re-design plan is to make it easier to service the unit and flash the ESP32 without having to disassmble the whole unit.

+The whole physical structure will be 3D printed in order to simplify the build process.